redeyesdemonkyo/s3get/README.md

 ```

 * Once you have your `go.mod` initialized you can use `go get <package>` to
-intall require packages.
+intall require packages or simply run `go mod tidy`.
 This will also add the package to your `go.mod`
 require packages.

 ```sh